gmlander/Springboard/Portfolio/Computer_Vision_With_Boosted_Augmentation/Milestone.md

 Other potential data sets to use for this project could of course be ImageNet or CIFAR.
 I also think this augmentaion technique could be extensible to NLP by transforming n-grams, but that's a long way off.

 Initial findings have been making improvements to the speed of data input to the model through testing different file formats and building a custom generator class to handle pooling / multiprocessing.
+I also discovered that Keras' default predict method is incredibly slow and that I will have to freeze the graph any time I perform inference.

 My Xception model has made some progress, but is seriously plateaued around 80% accuracy.